Canadian Training Centres

 - All Training Centres are required to provide age-group athlete development opportunities by hosting at least one clinic or camp per year.

 - All Training Centres are required to host at least one tournament per year.
 The tournament must be inter-provincial, involving teams from more than one Province or Territory.
-(Exception: isolated locations such as Memorial University would only be expected to host a provincial competition.)

 - All Training Centre coaches will be required to make themselves available for a specified number of National Team assignments as agreed upon by WCL and the National Team Coaching staff.